 The exception to this rule is when an image is used purely for decoration; in this case, the alt text can be left empty so that the screen reader user is not distracted from the more important content on the page.

-To do this in your One Suffolk website, click on "Pages", click on the page you want to edit, right click over the image, click on "Image Properties" and where it says "Alternative Text" type in the word that you want to use the convey the meaning of the image.
+To do this in your One Suffolk website, click on "Pages", click on the page you want to edit, right click over the image, click on "Image Properties" and where it says "Alternative Text" type in the word that you want to use to convey the meaning of the image.
 For example, if you had a picture of a Sunset, you would type in "Sunset" into the box.
 Click "OK" when done.

 Screen reader users can use heading structure to navigate content.
 By using headings (<h1>, <h2>, etc.) correctly and strategically, the content of your website will be well-organized and easily interpreted by screen readers.